thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-21-dragino-lorashield-on-AU915-using-arduino-lmic-library.md

 I recently wrote a post about [Configuring a Dragino LoRa Shield for use on the AU915 frequency]( {% post_url 2018-07-06-dragino-lorashield-node-configuration-for-AU915 %}) so that the device can be used legally in New Zealand.
 Specifically, so that the device can operate on the AU915 regional configuration standard.
 The post linked to one of my GitHub repositories that used a modified version of the original [Arduino-LMIC library](https://github.com/matthijskooijman/arduino-lmic), written by Matthijs Kooijman.
 However, this library does not support the AU915 frequency out-of-the-box, and my solution was a fork of the original project, followed by quite a _hacky_ fix to define the AU915 frequency range and channel selection.
 It works, but is not exactly elegant!

 It seems that there are so many forks of the same _Arduino-LMIC_ project that finding a reliable and suitable one (for specific devices and frequency requirements) is challenging.
 I am not complaining about the number of forks, I have a fork of the same library!
-Well two now...
+Well, two now...
 Nevertheless, I discovered a fork authored by the [MCCI Catena Corporation](https://github.com/mcci-catena) on their GitHub site.
 They had forked it from [The Things Network New York](https://github.com/things-nyc), who forked it from the original Arduino-LMIC library by Matthijs Kooijman.
 Anyway, the MCCI library appears to be actively developed and provided support for a large number of frequencies (regional configurations), including the well supported EU868 and US915 standards, as well as more recent standardization including AU915, AS923, and IN866.
 Excellent!

 OK, the interesting part.
 How can the MCCI _Arduino-LMIC_ code be modified to run on a different regional configuration?
 It is relatively straight-forward and they do provide documentation on how to accomplish this task.
 However, it still took me a while to understand the most basic modifications required to get the code to run on the AU915 standard.
 The following sections outline the modifications required to use the AU915 configuration on a Dragino LoRa Shield.